World on Fire (TV series): Series one

 The series was commissioned by the BBC in October 2017, with Peter Bowker writing.
 Casting began in October 2018, with Helen Hunt and Lesley Manville amongst the first additions, with Sean Bean joining in November.

 Filming began in November 2018, and wrapped in March 2019.
 Locations included Chester, Liverpool, Prague, Lytham St. Annes, Wigan and Lyme Park.

 Series two

 The second series began filming in July 2022 in Belfast, following a long delay due to the COVID-19 pandemic.
 It was confirmed for six episodes written by Bowker, Rachel Bennette and Matt Jones.
 Lesley Manville, Jonah Hauer-King, Julia Brown, Zofia Wichłacz, Blake Harrison, Eugénie Derouand, Eryk Biedunkiewicz, Yrsa Daley-Ward, Parker Sawyers, Ewan Mitchell and Cel Spellman were all confirmed to be returning, while Mark Bonnar, Ahad Raza Mir, Miriam Schiweck and Gregg Sulkin joined the main cast.
 Filming wrapped in September, with additional filming occurring the following December.
-Sean Bean was unable to return because of scheduling conflicts, while Helen Hunt and Brian J. Smith did not return because they did not fit within the story, though Bowker said he hoped they could return in a potential third series because of 1942 being the beginning of American involvement in the war.
+Sean Bean was unable to return because of scheduling conflicts, while Helen Hunt and Brian J. Smith did not return because they did not fit within the story, though Booker hoped they could return in a third series because of 1942 being the beginning of American involvement in the war.